JoFrieWeiss/Yong-Weiss-et-al.-2025/README.md

 - All paths need to be adjusted to your local system.
 - The project uses R and Python.
 See individual subfolder README files for further details.

-## Author of Repository: Josefine Friederike Weiß
+## Author of Repository: Josefine Friederike Weiß & Zijuan Yong
 ## Contact: Josefine-Friederike.Weiss@awi.de